 Patients should always look younger, rejuvenated, and refreshed after a neck lift procedure, but should not look “over pulled” or “overtightened” in any way.
 We pride ourselves on natural-looking results.

 We want patients to simply look like a younger version of themselves, and most patients feel like a neck lift takes 10-15 years off their age.
 Take a look at our Before and Afters to see for yourself.

 How much does a neck lift cost?

-EMAIL US today or call us at (469) 362-6975 to find out more about how we can help you look your best!
+EMAIL US today or call us at (469) 362-6975 to find out more about how the experienced surgeons at Texas Facial Aesthetics can help you look your best!

-CLICK HERE to see more Facelift Before and After Photos
+CLICK HERE to see more Neck Lift Before and After Photos